bartificer/programming-by-stealth/docs/pbs42.md

 }
 ```

 Finally, we need to add tests for this new functionality to our QUnit test suite.
-We should add tests to check that both the constructor, and the `.setState()` function both correctly set the state of a CA.
+We should add tests to check that both the constructor and the `.setState()` function both correctly set the state of a CA.

 Let’s start by adding tests to verify that the constructor successfully initialises all cells to a given state when passed a state as an optional sixth argument.
 I did this by adding the following code to the bottom of the _‘bartificer.ca.Automaton prototype > constructor: argument processing’_ test: